alouiseq/fun-js-exercises/docs/general.md

 Q: If you could master one technology this year, what would it be?

 **Q: What are you testing, integration testing, and functional testing?**

+**Q: GraphQL vs REST?**

+A: GraphQL is more flexible and efficent than REST.
+GraphQL solves the problem of under and over-fetching data with REST.
+Under-fetching happens when the endpoint does not return nough required information.
+Over-fetching happens when the client downloads more data than what is required.
+Over and under-fetching occur because hitting endpoints return fixed data structures.
+They are fixed because of the difficulty in designing the API in a way that provides clients with their exact data needs.
+Even if a REST API is structured to design endpoints according to the views of the app, it doesn't allow for rapid interations in the frontend.
+Any change in the frontend will consequently produce the issue of under/over-fetching data.

+GraphQL solves this issue because the client sends a single query to the GraphQL server that includes the exact data requirements.
+The server responds with a JSON object where all the data requirements are fulfilled.

+**Q: What is headless architecture?**

+A: Provide a solution to produce and manage content while ensuring a seamless eperience across channels/devices/platforms.
+It is a decoupled model that shifts responsibility of display logic from the server to the client.
+This allows the frontend to create as many "heads" as it wants and have full control over the user experience with its own native tools.